zhexuphd/home/index.md

 I work in humanitarianism, political communication, computational social science, media effects, and natural language processing.
 I study how information and technology engage with global humanitarian crises, and how public decision-making is shaped as a result.
 Two directions that particularly excite me at this stage are:

 - **The politics of humanitarian news:** using topic modelling and BERT to map framing and political functions in a large-scale dataset (Current DFG-funded [project](https://gepris.dfg.de/gepris/projekt/539233881?language=en) as Principal Investigator, €221,430)
-- **Cosmopolitan socialization in algorithmically and technologically mediated platform societies:** experiments and causal inference on the effects of LLMs and VR in public moral reasoning and humanitarian behavior.
+- **Cosmopolitan socialization through algorithmic and technological mediation:** experiments and causal inference on the effects of LLMs and VR in public moral reasoning and humanitarian behavior.

 Please feel free to contact me via email or through my [university profile](https://www.ifkw.uni-muenchen.de/organisation/personen/mitarbeiter/xu_zhe/index.html).